rodrigopenayo98/my-rod-porf/README.md

 To get a local copy up and running, follow these steps. just visit my repo folder (https://github.com/rodrigopenayo98/my-rod-porf/tree/main-branch)

+To see the display of my portfolio use this link: (https://rodrigopenayo98.github.io/)

 ### Prerequisites

 In order to run this project you need: